 - If the offending behavior continues, then the family may be asked to leave Grow With Me.

 There are various bulletins and memos that are communicated to GWM families.
-Our yahoo group is the primary method of disseminating this information.
+Our google group is the primary method of disseminating this information.
 This is a convenient way for parents to communicate about issues that may be too difficult to discuss before and after the class day.

 A calendar is located in the classroom marking who works on which days.
 It is also posted in the yahoo group online.
 It is the responsibility of Teaching Parents to note their schedule changes and child’s attendance changes on the calendar at school whenever possible (i.e.: work day exchanges, vacations, scheduled appointments, etc.).